Thailand grieves in elaborate final goodbye to King Bhumibol

 Bhumibol will be cremated on Thursday evening within a golden edifice built over a year and representing mystical Mount Meru, where Buddhist and Hindu gods are believed to dwell.

+The urn was at the center of Thursday's processions, including one led by Vajiralongkorn in which the golden container was placed upon the Great Victory Chariot.
+Built in 1795 and made of gilded and lacquered carved wood, the chariot has been used to carry the urns of royal family members dating to the start of the Chakri dynasty.

+As the chariot, pulled by hundreds of men in traditional red costumes, passed the mourners lining the parade route, they prostrated themselves, pressing their folded hands and head on the ground in a show of reverence for the late monarch.

 Bhumibol's death at age 88 on Oct.
-13, 2016, after a reign of seven decades sparked a national outpouring of grief and a year of mourning.
+13, 2016, after a reign of seven decades sparked a national outpouring of grief.
 Millions of Thais visited the throne hall at Bangkok's Grand Palace to pay respects.

 The adulation Bhumibol inspired was fostered by palace courtiers who worked to rebuild the prestige of a monarchy that lost its mystique and power when a 1932 coup ended centuries of absolute rule by Thai kings.